rafarizvi/rafa-weather-dashboard/README.md

 ## Usage

 This is a weather dashboard website.
 It allows users to type a location name and displays the current weather and a five-day forcast.
-Searched locations are saved, but can be cleared in necessary.
+Searched locations are saved, but can be cleared if necessary.

 ![screenshot of weather dashboard webpage](assets/images/weather.png)

 ## Credits

-Open Weather -APIs
+Open Weather - APIs
 Link: https://openweathermap.org/

 ## License